NOTICE: The following contents are for informational purposes only. You should

 consult with an attorney prior to taking any action.

-a host of mandatory penalties if you are convicted.
-Additionally, your
+host of mandatory penalties if you are convicted.
+Additionally, your driver’s

-or urine test or, if you submitted to a blood or breath test and had a
+or, if you submitted to a blood or breath test and had a result of .08

 YOUR DRIVER LICENSE